A Six Day All Division Full On Competition

 September 12th – 19th

 Exciting news for adventure seekers!
-The 2024 event of Targa Newfoundland is set to start on Thursday September 12th with leg locations to be announced.
+The 2024 event of Targa Newfoundland is set to start on Thursday September 12th, 2024 with leg locations to be listed below.
 Awards presentation will take place on Friday evening, September 20th, 2024.

 Get ready for an unforgettable adventure!